Transform your EDI Processes with B2B Integration in the Cloud

 Limitations of the redundancy are:

-• Web interfaces (human access to user environments) has an active node in Combell only, with a real-time passive backup on Amazon.
-In case of unavailability of the Combell infrastructure, messaging services can continue but human tracking or maintenance is not available, until the passive node is activated.
+• Web interfaces (human access to user environments) has an active node, with a real-time passive backup.
+In case of unavailability of the Active infrastructure, messaging services can continue but human tracking

 • Gateways to external systems based on physical IP addressing would also be interrupted.
 We recommend that users use URL locators instead of IP addressing wherever possible.